shapedthought/rvtools2vse/README.md

 # rvtools2vse

-Tool to convert RVTools output to VSE format
+Tool to convert RVTools output to VSE format.

+Updated to work with the VSE v0.11.0 format.

 ## Installation